brentPhil/cateringhub/docs/supabase-setup.md

 1. In your Supabase dashboard, go to "Authentication" > "Hooks"
 2. For "Custom Access Token", select the function `custom_access_token_hook`

-## Step 6: Create Admin and Superadmin Users
+## Step 6: Create Admin Users

-To create admin and superadmin users:
+To create admin users:

 1. First, create regular users through the signup process
 2. Then, use the SQL Editor to update their roles: